hpc/charliecloud/doc/ch-image.rst

 Dockerfile :code:`COPY` instruction can be confusing.

 Most notably, when a source of the copy is a directory, the *contents* of that directory, not the directory itself, are copied.
-This is documented, but it's a real gotcha because that's not what :code:`cp(1)` does, and it means that many things you can do in one :code:`cp(1)` command require multiple :code:`COPY` instructions.
+This is documented, but it’s a real gotcha because that’s not what :code:`cp(1)` does, and it means that many things you can do in one :code:`cp(1)` command require multiple :code:`COPY` instructions.